 Terror at High Tide begins with an uncredited writing assist from Cliché Bot, who writes the first few pages.
 A sample of his work, from the first paragraph of the book: “Surf’s up … Those waves are awesome.
 Ready to catch a few?”
 You will be unsurprised to learn Frank also later says, “Cowabunga!” while surfing.
 Oh, Cliché Bot … please change as soon as you can.

 After Frank and Joe’s desultory surfing, they join the ladies on the beach.
 In the ‘70s and ’80s, this might have led to a little pairing off, with the boys doing whatever heteronormative, society-approved things boys are supposed to do with girls.
 But no, in this case, Joe never interacts with Alicia in that way, although she offers both brothers “an energy boost” (in the form of soda, not knockoff Enzyte).
-To be fair, Frank and Callie don’t engage in the hanky or the panky either.
+To be fair, Frank and Callie also engage in neither the hanky nor the panky.
 That’s not the kind of place a Hardy Boys book is; for all I know, that may not be the kind of place Nantucket is, despite all the limericks to the contrary.

 Besides, Callie knows what the Hardys are really after.
 When Alicia says Nantucket is a great place to relax, Callie says, “Frank and Joe … claim they’re here for a week to visit me, but sooner or later they’ll be solving some mystery that would completely baffle anyone else” (4).
 Frank and Joe take it as a compliment, but I don’t think she means it as such; it has the plaintive sound of someone who’s wondering, “Why won’t you pay attention to me?
 Why aren’t I good enough?”